-Even in 2001, it took ten record labels for one to finally say yes to release this.
+Even in 2001, it took ten record labels for one to finally say yes to releasing this.
 That in itself is proof that we have such a long way to go in undercutting stigmas in our understanding of children (and ourselves).
 This music serves as a reminder that it is okay to express any feeling or idea, not just the ones that society or Facebook say are more worthy of air time than others.

 Even if the technical execution isn't always perfect, this is one of the most genuine expressions of feelings through music you will ever experience.

 #3 - Jaune by Jean-Pierre Ferland

 While plenty of Canadians may not be in touch with their musical heritage, this cannot be said for Quebec and Newfoundland, who tend to wear their culture on their sleeve.
 While the rest of Canada is used to looking at magazine racks with mostly American content, in Quebec they have their movie stars and their music.
 And they have classic albums that they cherish like this one from 1970.

 It is easily as good as anything the British or west coast folk movements came up with in the period.
 The sound is warm, the arrangements are beautifully crafted, and the influences and colours are many.
 It somehow manages to sound both of its time and like it was recorded yesterday.

 "God Is An American" is satire at its finest (and decades before Bowie's "I'm Afraid Of Americans").
 It's almost like it's Quebec's answer to Glenn Gould's "So You Want To Write A Fugue" - absolutely brilliant.